martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 and part of the token field in Initial packets sent by the client, potentially increasing the potency of this attack.

+## Forward Secrecy

+The version aliasing salt, as part of the transport parameter, is carried in a server Handshake packet.
+As the keys that protect Handshake packets are not forward-secure, a compromise of the server's private key would also compromise any version aliasing salts distributed with Handshake keys derived from that private key would also be compromised.

+Furthermore, if the server derives it salts from the incoming Connection ID and version via a cryptographic method rather than a lookup table, compromise of that method and the key in use allows attackers to compute the salts (and Initial Keys) of packets using aliased versions.

+Note that, if the provided server connection ID causes subsequent connection attempts to route to the same server, then each server instance behind a load balancer can have a unique key for deriving salts from version and connection ID, rather than sharing one among the entire server pool.
+This substantially reduces the effect of compromise of this key.

 # IANA Considerations

 ## QUIC Version Registry